RubixML/ML/docs/other/strategies/constant.md

 |---|---|---|---|---|
 | 1 | value | 0.0 | float | The value to constantly guess. |

-## Additional Methods
-This strategy does not have any additional methods.

 ## Example
 ```php
 use Rubix\ML\Other\Strategies\Constant;